shaimaasultan/hexagon/README.md

 # 🧮 Nested Shapes Viewer

 An interactive browser-based tool for drawing and manipulating nested geometric shapes.
 Designed for precision layout, rotational symmetry, and full control over shape parameters.
+As it is shown in the next image if two differnt shapes meets in 3 vertex then 3 is common divisor for number of vertex in both shapes.
 ---

 ## 🎯 Features